 Respiratory Immunization Coverage

+Pneumococcal vaccination is recommended for children under 5, adults 50 and older and individuals at increased risk for pneumococcal disease.
 Most types of health insurance cover flu, COVID-19, pneumococcal and RSV immunizations for their members without cost-sharing.
 Check out the coverage rules for your plan below:

 Most private health plans (including Marketplace plans) cover all immunizations recommended by the CDC without cost-sharing, including flu, COVID-19, pneumococcal and RSV, as long as you go to a provider in your health plan’s network.